2020 RESEARCH SEED AWARDS

 PI: Steven Sloman, Professor of Cognitive, Linguistic and Psychological Sciences

-Co-PIs: Bjorn Sandstede, Professor of Applied Mathematics, Director of the Data Science Initiative; Ellie Pavlick, Assistant Professor of Computer Science; Carsten Eickhoff, Assistant Professor of Medical Science, Assistant Professor of Computer Science.
+Co-PIs: Bjorn Sandstede, Royce Family Professor of Teaching Excellence, Professor of Applied Mathematics, Director of the Data Science Initiative; Ellie Pavlick, Assistant Professor of Computer Science; Carsten Eickhoff, Assistant Professor of Medical Science, Assistant Professor of Computer Science

 Investigating the neural basis of sequential control in obsessive compulsive disorder